Thorny problems with Molinism #3: the theological grounding objection

 This simply won’t do.

+N.B.
 If you remove the metaphysical machinery that got you omniscience in the first place, you aren’t entitled to keep presuming omniscience—let alone a new category of omniscience called middle knowledge—without giving some other account of it.

-You aren’t entitled to say God “just knows” counterfactuals of creaturely freedom because he knows all truths, after you have removed the method by which he comes to know all truths in the first place!
+You aren’t entitled to say God “just knows” counterfactuals of creaturely freedom because he knows all truths, after you have removed the means by which he comes to know all truths in the first place!
 If you cut the link between God and these kinds of truths, and you fail to replace it with anything that does the same work, you don’t get to keep pretending the link exists.

 Another way to put this is as follows: knowledge involves more than just true belief.
 To know something is to believe it for the right reasons.
 One must be justified in believing it, rather than having a merely coincidentally correct belief.
 But what justification is there for God to believe that Ali would do X in some circumstance?
-It cannot be that he “observes” her doing it, since it never actually happens.
-It cannot be that he knows it because it must be true, since the whole point of CCFs is that Ali is free to choose Y also, and she would hardly be free if it must be true she will choose X. And it cannot be that he knows it because he would cause it, since the Molinist denies that God has that kind of causal relationship with people.

 So this thorny problem must be pressed against the Molinist: how does God glom onto the truth of CCFs?
 How are they accessible to him?